MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 In order to make sure the correct amount of products have been packed, you will add a simple module to count objects detected on the belt by another object detection module (simulated) on the same IoT Edge device.
 We will show how to create a custom module that does object counting.

+## What is a Custom Module

+Azure IoT Edge enables you to deploy code to your IoT Edge devices from the cloud.
+The IoT Edge platform works with the cloud to deploy IoT Edge modules.
+IoT Edge modules are executable packages implemented as containers.

+IoT Edge modules are the smallest computation units managed by IoT Edge.
+Using IoT Edge modules, you can analyze data on devices instead of the cloud.
+By moving parts of your workload to the edge, your devices can spend less time sending messages to the cloud and react more quickly to events.

+## Terminology

+### Resource Groups

+When you run the set up script all th resources required for the lab will be placed in a resource group named AZ220_RG.

+Resource groups are a way of logically grouping related resources.
+Often you would group resources by solution, but you could group by geography, or maybe by business unit for billing purposes.

+## IoT Hub

+IoT Hub is a managed service, hosted in the cloud, that acts as a central message hub for bi-directional communication between your IoT application and the devices it manages.

+## IoT Edge runtime environment

+The IoT Edge runtime is a collection of programs that turn a device into an IoT Edge device.
+Collectively, the IoT Edge runtime components enable IoT Edge devices to receive code to run at the edge and communicate the results.

+The IoT Edge runtime is responsible for the following functions on IoT Edge devices:

+* Installing and updating workloads on the device.
+* Maintaining Azure IoT Edge security standards on the device.
+* Ensuring that IoT Edge modules are always running.
+* Reporting module health to the cloud for remote monitoring.
+* Managing communication between downstream devices and IoT Edge devices.
+* Managing communication between modules on the IoT Edge device.
+* Managing communication between the IoT Edge device and the cloud.

+## IoT Edge hub

+It acts as a local proxy for IoT Hub by exposing the same protocol endpoints as IoT Hub.
+This consistency means that clients (whether devices or modules) can connect to the IoT Edge runtime just as they would to IoT Hub.

+## IoT Edge agent

+ It is responsible for instantiating modules, ensuring that they continue to run, and reporting the status of the modules back to IoT Hub.

+## Prerequisites

 This lab includes the following prerequisites for the development machine (lab host environment - VM or PC):

 * Visual Studio Code with the following extensions installed: